keyvank/tsp/src/4-think.md

 * Propagation: `Y=T[X]`
 * Backpropagation: `dT[X]/dX += delta`

+As discussed before, sometimes the key to building a good neural network is choosing the way data is encoded/decoded.
+Since the beginning of the chapter, one of our most important goals was to build a language model.
+Many of the modern language models are nothing but word-predictors.
+(Given a list of words, predict the next word).
+In case of solving the problem using neural-networks, we have to somehow encode the list of words into some numbers that can be feeded to the network, and then interpret the output of the network (Which is a number itself), as a word.

+Suppose that the language we are working with is a very simple one and has only 20 words, which are:

+`I`, `you`, `we`, `they`, `go`, `run`, `walk`, `say`, `sing`, `jump`, `think`, `poem`, `and`, `or`, `read`, `today`, `now`, `book`, `fast`, `song`

+Here are some simple sentences in this made-up language:

+- `I` `run` `fast`
+- `you` `read` `book`
+- `we` `run` `fast` `and` `I` `sing` `song`

+Now the questions is, how can these sentences be feeded to a neural-network which can only perform numerical operations?
+How do we convert them into numbers?

+A very naive encoding for this scenario is one-hot encoding.

+## One, but hot!

+Sometimes, instead of a quantity, you would like to feed a selection among options to a neural-network (E.g a neural network that predicts the longevity of a human given his information.
+You can clearly see that some of the properties of a human can be quantified, like his/her age, weight and height, but some simply can't).
+As an example, the gender of a person is not a quantity.
+In such situations, you can simply assign different numbers to different options and pass those numbers to the network.
+You can for example assign the number 0.25 for the option `man`, and number `0.5` for the option `woman`.

+But is this the best way we can encode things to be fed to a network?
+You will soon figure out that your model will have a very hard time understanding what these numbers mean.
+That's also the case with real humans.
+Imagine I tell you property X of person A is `0.25` while for person B is `0.5`.
+You will probably try to interpret those numbers as a quantizable property of a human, but there really isn't a meaningful mapping between a human's gender and his gender.
+Neural networks are biologically inspired structures, so if it's hard for us to interpret numbers as options, there is a high chance that neural networks can't do it well too.

+There is a better way for feeding these kind of information to a neural network, instead of mapping the property to a single number and pass that number through a single neuron to our network, we can have one neuron per option, each specifying the presence of that option in the sample data.
+In case of our example, assuming we have 2 different genders, we will have two inputs, each input specifying man***ness*** and woma***ness*** of the data sample.

+It's one-hot!
+One of the inputs is hot (1) and the others are cold (0).
+It turns our that, networks trained this way perform much better than when the option is encoded as a random, unmeaningfull number.
+There is also another benefit training a network like this: Imagine a data sample where the man-ness and woman-ness properties are both `0.5`.
+The network will be able to make some sense of it!

+Ok, getting back to our example of a language-model, we can use one-hot encodings to encode each word of our sentence as a number.
+Assuming our model is able to predict the next word of a 10-word sentence, where each word is an option among 20 possible options, our model should accept \\(10 \times 20\\) numbers as input.
+That's already a big number.
+The English language alone has approximately 170k words (According to Oxford English Dictionary), probably without considering many of the slangs and internet words!
+Imagine having to feed 170k numbers for every word you have in a sentence!
+This is obviously impractical.

+Although one-hot encoding works perfectly when the options are limited, it doesn't work in cases where we have millions of options (E.g a word in a language model).
+So we have to come up with a different solution.

+Let's get back to our dummy solution, where we assigned a number to each word.
+Let's modify this method a bit: instead of mapping a word to a single number, let's map them to multiple numbers, but in a smart way!
+Each of the numbers assigned to the words will have a certain meaning.
+The 1st dimension could specify if the word is a verb or a name, the 2nd dimension could specify if it has a positive or a negative feeling, the 3rd can specify if it's about moving or staying still and so on.
+This is known as a word-embedding.
+A mapping between words to \\(k\\) dimensional numbers.
+Feeding a a neural networks this way saves a lot of neurons for us.
+We'll only have to pass \\(k\\) numbers per each word!

 **MatMul**

 Let's say we have \\(n\\) neurons in a layer, each accepting the outputs of the \\(m\\) neurons in the previous layer.
 The neurons in the next layer are each calculating a weighed sum of all the neurons in the previous layer.
 Looking closely, you can see that the operation is not very different with a simple matrix multiplication!